• Skip to primary navigation

 Milk- whole milk is preferred, or 2% (although 1% can be used, the gravy won't be as rich.
 Skim milk is not advised.)

-Flour- all-purpose, for thickening the gravy.
+Flour- all-purpose flour, for thickening the gravy.

 The Gravy